biostat0903/SRT-Server/README.md

 ## Example Data
 We supplies the example data of MERFISH and 10x Visium data.
 All the data should be unzip to .

+## Q&A
+If there are any problems for SRT-Server, please feel free to ask here.
+We will ask you as soon as possible.

+## Citation
+If you used our server, please cite the our paper: SRT-Server: Powering the analysis of spatially resolved transcriptomics studies <br>